chisui/dakka/thesis/main.md

 The lack of native support does not make its use impossible but prevalent usage cumbersome.
 Promotion of values to types and demotion from types to values has to be done manually.
 The *singletons*, that aims to aleviate this problem, is easy enough to use but produces hard to debug type expressions.
-As a result of this I opted to reduce the usage of dependent types in my code and do without the *singletons* library altogether.
+As a result of this I decided to reduce the usage of dependent types in my code and do without the *singletons* library altogether.
 Even though they are not dependent types many of the more advanced type-level-computation features Haskell provides were useful.
 Dependent typing in Haskell definetly requires better native support before it can be widely be adopted.